 Monetary penalties: In almost every state, a conviction for a DUI generally carries a monetary penalty.
 In most cases, a first time DUI offense carries a monetary penalty of $500 which is just the beginning.
 Usually, there are other fees that are added on.
 For example, you will also have to pay a fee to get your license reinstated; there will be court fees and if you are using the services of a lawyer, you will be charged by them as well.
 By the end of the day, you will probably have to pay anywhere from $1,000-$10,000 in fees.

 Ignition Interlock Devices: In most states, drivers who have been convicted of DUI have ignition interlock devices (IID) installed on their motor vehicle.
 An IID is a device that can detect alcohol much like the breathalyzer device.
 You need to blow into the tube for it to start.
-In fact, the car will only start with an alcohol free breath.
+In fact, the car will only start with an alcohol-free breath.
 Once the car is operating, the IID will ask for random breath samples or what are known as ‘rolling’ samples.
 If the IID detects any alcohol on a rolling sample, the car will not be disabled, but the positive record will be sent to the probation officer or the court.
-The IID is mandatory in states like Hawaii and Arkansas even after a first time DUI.
-In other states an IID is recommended if the BAC level is more than 0.15%.
+The IID is mandatory in states like Hawaii and Arkansas even after a first-time DUI.
+In other states, an IID is recommended if the BAC level is more than 0.15%.
 But by far the majority of states require an IID for repeat offenders.
 The driver has to pay for the cost of installing and maintaining the IID.
 When you go to get your driver’s license renewed, do not be surprised for a random check on the IID to make sure that it had not been tampered with.

-Extra Penalties: There can be additional penalties for drivers convicted of DUI which resulted in a fatality, injury or property damage.
+Extra Penalties: There can be additional penalties for drivers convicted of DUI that resulted in a fatality, injury or property damage.
 The offender can be sued by the injured party and may have to pay restitution for all the damages.
 In addition, one may not be able to get car insurance again or if they are able to get it, the rates could be astronomical.
 Penalties also increase if one has other prior DUI convictions and have an under-age passenger.

 DUI is not a trivial crime and it can cost the offender not only money but also lead to incarceration and loss of driving privileges.
 The best strategy is to avoid drinking while driving.
-However, if you are in a situation where you need somebody to help you out of a driving under influence situation, consulting an experienced legal service provider like The Jeffcoat Firm may save you from unnecessary penalties and fines.
+However, if you are in a situation where you need somebody to help you out of driving under the influence situation, consulting an experienced legal service provider like The Jeffcoat Firm may save you from unnecessary penalties and fines.